mdbergmann/cl-swbymabeweb/blogs/20210529---Functional_Programming_in_(Common)_Lisp.md

 #### Immutability

 Immutability is usually a key characteristic in FP languages.
 FP languages provide immutable datatypes like tuples, lists, arrays, maps, trees, etc.
-Buut not only do they provide immutable datatypes but the datatype functions are pure functions as they create a new output from the input while not changing the input.
+Not only do they provide immutable datatypes but the datatype functions are pure functions as they create a new output from the input while not changing the input.
 For example removing or adding items to a list create a new list.
 This behavior is built into FP languages (ML, Haskell, Erlang/Elixir, just to name a few).
 So when programming one is mostly in an immutable bubble.
 To maintain immutability inside the immutable bubble a 'shallow' copy of the data is usually sufficient.
 This means that datatype functions create a copy of the datatype but share the instances that the datatype holds.
 What is not necessarily built-it are deep copies that are necessary when one leaves the immutable bubble, i.e. to do I/O.